When you visit Miami, you'll find that the vibrant city offers endless possibilities.

 Here, you can explore John Pennekamp Coral Reef State Park or undertake any number of local water sports.

-There are several island services that will allow you to rent the gear you need to explore your wild side - safely, of course.
+Several island services will allow you to rent the gear you need to explore your wild side - safely, of course.

-For more information about this Key Largo and its attractions, you can visit this website.
+For more information about Key Largo and its attractions, you can visit this website.

 Naples